 - Leadership engages in networks and collaborations with other districts in continuous improvement planning and activities.

-- District resource allocation processes are driven by strategic priorities for English learners.
+- District resource allocation processes are driven by strategic priorities for EL students.

 Standard 2a: Monitoring use of local metrics of student learning supports and processes.